-We are fortunate to have a talented and skilled group of people across the Group.
-I would like to particularly thank James Fitter, our CEO and his talented leadership team for their commitment and professionalism in a very difficult operating environment.
+We are fortunate to have talented people across the Group.
+I would like to particularly thank James Fitter, our CEO and his talented leadership team for their commitment and professionalism in a challenging operating environment.
 They have strived to provide a technology platform which is positively impacting patients' lives and freeing up care teams to focus on the delivery of care.